wojdyr/fityk/doc/getstarted.rst

    @0 < nacl01.dat

-You can zoom-in to the biggest peak using the left mouse button on the residual (helper) plot.
+You can zoom-in to the biggest peak by dragging with the left mouse button on the residual (helper) plot, on the region of the biggest peak.
-To zoom out, press |zoom-all-icon| on the toolbar.
+To zoom out, press |zoom-all-icon| on the toolbar (or Ctrl-A).

 Now all data points are active.
 Only the biggest peak is of our interest, so we want to deactivate the remaining points.
-Change to the *range mode* (toolbar: |mode-range-icon|) and deactivate not needed points with the right mouse button.
+Change to the *range mode* (toolbar: |mode-range-icon|) and deactivate not needed points by dragging, in the main plot, with the right mouse button to the left and right of the peak region.

 .. admonition:: CLI